 Even the most fascinating of topics can become tiresome for audiences if the speech goes on for too long.
 To avoid bored guests, keep the content snappy and your energy upbeat, to command their attention.

 GIVE IT A BEGINNING, MIDDLE & END

 There is nothing worse than thinking “what’s the point?” when listening to a keynote speaker.
-So, as well as making your topic interesting to listen to, their needs to be a coherent beginning, middle and end which audiences can easily follow.
+So, as well as making your topic interesting to listen to, there needs to be a coherent beginning, middle and end which audiences can easily follow.

 ”Waffling” on for too long, or on a point that does not apply to your topic, can make your speech sound disjointed.
-A way to combat this, is to practices and rehearse as much as possible, to perfect your performance.
+A way to combat this is to practices and rehearse as much as possible, to perfect your performance.
 Present your talk to friends and family so you can receive some honest, constructive feedback, then make any improvements applicable.
 Your keynote speech should be a third or fourth draft, not an on-the-spot presentation.

 BOOK A KEYNOTE SPEAKER

 To book a top keynote speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by filling in our online contact form or by calling a booking agent directly on 0207 1010 553.